 Upload the desired video output to your YouTube channel.
 If it is aimed at prospects alone, you might want to keep it private or unlisted with no embedding or comments allowed.

 Do you agree that converting your PowerPoint files to a five- or seven-minute video is a good investment of time?
 Please let us know your thoughts.
+Want to make the most of your time?
+Learn these PowerPoint keyboard shortcuts.

 Our latest tutorials delivered straight to your inbox